BrennanB/quartz/content/Heat Set Inserts.md

-Blog has been kinda dead.
-Running a [[FLL]] event is a lot of hard work.
-ANYWAYS

 One of the biggest limitations to [[3D Printing]] can be the shift from lightweight, breakable part to something that can interface with the rest of the robot.
 Printing threads is generally a lot of work for very little reward - they're fragile and damage easily - but otherwise how else can you integrate a part with hardware when printing using [[Fused Deposition Modelling]]??

 I present the solution: [[Heat Set Inserts]].